KULeuven-MICAS/snax-streamer/README.md

 ```
 sbt test
 ```
-To run specific test, use:
+To run a specific test, use:

 ```
 sbt "testOnly streamer.${chisel_test_name}"